dmenne/breathtestshiny/README.md

 During Check and on Travis CI, only the `json` files are compared because images can look different on different platforms.

-For testing on Travis CI, it is important to generate the expected output on a Linux machine, since plots use different left/right ranges.
-This also give slightly different ranges, so that testing with shinytest on Travis CI __currently is skipped__.
+For testing on Travis CI, it is important to generate the expected output on a Linux machine, since plots under Windows result in different left/right displayed ranges.
+On Travis CI, testing __currently is skipped__.